burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.3_circles/circles/README.rst

    and multiple circles on a single canvas.

-Exercise 3: Create from Scratch - Concentric Circles (5 minutes)
+Exercise 3: Create from Scratch - Concentric Circles
 ----------------------------------------------------------------

 Create a **bulls-eye pattern** with 5 concentric circles using alternating